pharaox/carnalitas_x/README.md

 * *Buy Slaves*: Buy a slave by choosing from the list of all slaves that other rulers are willing to sell to you.
 If there are no such slaves, the list will be empty.
 * *Sell Slaves*: Sell one of your slaves by choosing from the list of all other rulers that are willing to buy that slave from you.
 If there are no potential buyers for a slave, the list will be empty.

+#### Slave Trading Ranges

+For added realism and also for performance reasons, it is not possible to target any ruler with a request to buy or sell a slave.
+The following rulers are valid targets for buy and sell interactions for the human player:

+* Any vassal or liege in the same realm.
+* Neighboring independent rulers.
+* Foreign rulers within a dynamic trading range depending on rank (smallest for counts, largest for emperors), measured as the distance between capitals.

+The AI uses a slightly different version of the above due to engine limitations.
+Starting with version 0.5.0, AI rulers will attempt to precision target one ruler per slave within the above range when selling slaves, to improve their chances to find a buyer.

 ### Enslaving and Seizing Prisoners

 As in Carnalitas, prisoners can be enslaved via the *Enslave* interaction.
 Prisoners that are already someone else's slaves can be "seized" instead via the *Seize Slave* interaction.